dreyg/mca_urjc/TFM/01_DatabaseView/README.md

 Both services uses mysql as database, whose tables are created by hibernate in the startup.
+We are going to use flyway to deploy the view in the V2 of loyalty service.